Arthur Kennedy: Waning interest, ill-health, then comeback

 With the death of his wife in 1975, failing eyesight, alcoholism, and thyroid cancer, Kennedy was reported as having lost interest in filmmaking.
 After Covert Action (1978), his next films were The Humanoid (1979) and Signs of Life (1989).

 Awards and honors

 In 1949, Kennedy won a Tony Award for best supporting actor as Biff in Arthur Miller's Death of a Salesman at the Morosco Theatre.

 The New York Film Critics named him Best Actor for Bright Victory (1951).

 His performance in Trial won him a Golden Globe Award for Best Supporting Actor.

 His portrayal of the newspaper reporter in Elmer Gantry (1960) gained him a Film Daily Award and a Limelight Award.

 Oscar nominations

-Kennedy received a nomination for Best Actor for his performance in Bright Victory (1951).

 Personal life

 Kennedy married Mary Cheffey in March 1938.
 They had two children: actress Laurie Kennedy and Terence.

 Death

 During the last years of his life, Kennedy had thyroid cancer and eye disease.
 He spent much of his later life in Savannah, Georgia, out of the public eye.
+He died of cancer on January 5 1990 at age 75.